 Five people died, twenty-five more were injured, and innumerable lives have been irreversibly changed for the worse due to this hateful, barbaric act.

 Queer people across the world share in the incommunicable suffering caused by this violence.
 We are hurt, mourning, angry, and afraid.
 It is well understood that we all process grief in unique ways, but in this case, there is a common thread felt by us all: not a single one of us is remotely surprised.
 Society has spent decades, nay centuries, systematically grooming us to accept the injustices bestowed upon us; teaching us throughout our lives that bigotry can be justifiable.

 “Maybe this is my fault.
 Maybe I shouldn’t have painted my nails.
 Maybe I’m just acting too fa**y.”

 This is not on us.
 This has never been on us.
-This is on you: world leaders, politicians, journalists, the straight, white, male, cis-gendered establishment who disproportionately, desperately cling to the power to which they feel so divinely entitled.
+This is on you: cowering world leaders, silent politicians, inflammatory journalists, the straight, white, male, cis-gendered establishment who desperately cling to the power you feel so divinely entitled to wield.
 You are cowards!
-Your cowardice is demonstrated in your inaction, in the ongoing injustice that you wait idly by and watch from the vast pillars of privilege on which you stand to look down on the rest of us.
+Your cowardice lies in your inaction, in the ongoing injustice that you stand idly by and watch from the vast pillars of privilege on which you stand to look down on the rest of us.
 It is demonstrated by your willing negligence to acknowledge the existence of trans people, and by your lack of motivation to fix a society in which queer people of colour are disproportionately more likely to be the victims of hate crime.

-Side note: if you read that last paragraph and felt angry, or defensive, or felt that it was criticising you personally, I encourage you to find a reflective surface at your earliest convenience.
+Editorial Note: if you read that last paragraph and felt angry, or defensive, or felt that it was criticising you personally, I encourage you to find and closely examine a reflective surface at your earliest convenience.

-Moreover, it is (at the time of writing) punishable by death to be gay in at least 10 countries around the world and is otherwise a criminal offence in many others.
+And that’s not even to mention that at the time of writing, it is still punishable by death to be gay in at least 10 countries around the world and is otherwise a criminal offence in many others.